 \section{Observational data}

-We used the BLOeM data release 4 (DR4) normalized spectra comprising 21 epochs per the 8 fields, except for fields 4 and 8 that have 22 and 23 epochs respectively.
-All epochs were merged to produce combined spectra for the analysis, with individual spectra being corrected for radial velocity shifts relative to combined 9-epoch DR3 spectra, derived using cross-correlation of the 4360--4560\,\AA\ region \citep[see][]{patrick2025}, and weighted by their observed counts.
+We used the BLOeM data release 4 (DR4) normalized spectra comprising 21 epochs for the eight fields, except for fields 4 and 8, which have 22 and 23 epochs, respectively.
+All epochs were merged to produce combined spectra for the analysis, and individual spectra were corrected for radial velocity shifts relative to combined nine-epoch DR3 spectra that were derived using the cross-correlation of the 4360--4560\,\AA\ region \citep[see][]{patrick2025}, and weighted by their observed counts.
 The multi-epoch nature of the combined spectra has some implications for the subsequent analysis.
-Spectroscopic binaries with a weak secondary spectrum (SB1 systems) for example are velocity shifted to the rest frame of their primary star, and hence weak absorption lines of the secondary star may be smeared over the wings of the lines of the primary (see Fig.\,\ref{fig:1-020}).
-Similarly, any line centroid shifts due to pulsation, such as $\beta$-Cepheid pulsation \citep[see the review by][]{bowman2020}, may result in some smearing of the line profile.
-Double lined spectroscopic binaries (SB2) present a special problem and our approach to these systems is described further in subsection\,\ref{sb2}.
+Spectroscopic binaries with a weak secondary spectrum (SB1 systems) for example are velocity shifted to the rest frame of their primary star, and hence, weak absorption lines of the secondary star may be smeared over the wings of the lines of the primary (see Fig.\,\ref{fig:1-020}).
+Similarly, any line centroid shifts due to pulsation, such as $\beta$-Cepheid pulsation \citep[see the review by][]{bowman2020}, can result in some smearing of the line profile.
+Double-lined spectroscopic binaries (SB2) present a particular problem, and our approach to these systems is described further in Sect.\,\ref{methodology}.